rupadana/filament-api-service/README.md

 And make sure you install it correctly according to their [installation manual](https://github.com/DarkaOnLine/L5-Swagger/wiki/Installation-&-Configuration#installation).
 In development we recommend setting the config in `l5-swagger.php` `defaults.generate_always` to `true`.

+When generating Api Swagger Docs for an Filament Resource it is required to define a Transformer.
+Otherwise the generator does not know how your resource entity types are being handled.
+What the response format and types look like.

+therefor you should always create an Transformer, which is explained above at the section "[Transform API Resonse](#transform-api-response)".

 Then you can use the following command to generate API docs for your resources:

 ```bash